Marketing Automation 101 for Education Technology Businesses

 In simple words, it’s the practice of enabling instructions and/or learning through technology.

-EdTech will continue to be the most promising sector in 2018.
+EdTech will continue to be the most promising sector.
 Here’s why:

 - Edtech startups are multiplying as we speak.
 A report by EdTechXGlobal and IBIS Capital predicted that the global education technology market will grow 17% per annum to $252bn by 2020.
 Now that’s promising….don’t you think?

 - Investors are showing their confidence in EdTech by pouring in funds.
-According to Inside Higher Ed (2015), educational-technology companies received the investment of $2.51 billion during the first-half of 2015.
-Besides, Hack Education noted that the funding for the last three years has accelerated remarkably.
+According to Inside Higher Ed, educational-technology companies received the investment of $2.51 billion during the first-half of 2015.
+Besides, Hack Education noted that the funding for the past few years has accelerated remarkably.

 - The global penetration of internet, digitalization, and smart devices is astounding (see below).
 And this has contributed immensely to the growth of educational technology worldwide.
 This evolution has enabled edtech companies to surpass the limitations of location and to connect (with) teacher and students anytime, anywhere.